pylint-dev/pylint/doc/user_guide/checkers/features.rst

   instance will never need to be garbage collected (singleton) it is recommended to refactor code to avoid this pattern or add a maxsize to the cache.
 The default value for maxsize is 128.
+:subprocess-run-check (W1510): *'subprocess.run' used without explicitly defining the value for 'check'.*
+  The ``check`` keyword is set to False by default.
+It means the process launched by ``subprocess.run`` can exit with a non-zero exit code and fail silently.
+It's better to set it explicitly to make clear what the error- handling behavior is.
 :forgotten-debug-statement (W1515): *Leaving functions creating breakpoints in production code is not recommended* Calls to breakpoint(), sys.breakpointhook() and pdb.set_trace() should be removed from code that is not actively being debugged.